Traumatic Brain Injury Attorney

 • You were injured because of their actions; and

 If you sway the court, then you will be granted a monetary award.
-The award will cover any and all damages related to your TBI.
-Damages refer to any losses you’ve sustained because of the injury including emotional ones such as pain and suffering.
+The award will cover damages related to your TBI.
+Damages refer to any losses you’ve sustained because of the injury, including emotional ones like pain and suffering.

-The following are some damages that your settlement may cover.
+The following are some of the damages that your settlement may cover:

 • Medical expenses